lijiehu95/attention/README.md

 2. Add Bert Dataset loading Module.
 3. Add Bert Encoder Module.

+# The repository is organized as follows:
+1. ``train.py`` as the main training python module.
+2. ``preprocess.py`` as the preprocessing dataset module for encoder that use word-embedding.
+3. ``attack.py`` as the adversarial pgd attack module.

 # Run Additional Experiments based on the reference paper

 ## Running Random Seeds Experiments